kmnunley/Simple-GCode-Importer/README.md

 ## About

 Simple GCode Importer is a simple plug-in that translates printer GCode into Bezier curve paths in Blender.
 This results in a very performant representation of the object in a highly customizable format.
+The importer understands linear moves (G0/G1) as well as clockwise and counter-clockwise arcs (G2/G3).

 ## Installation
 To install the plugin, add it to Blender from the [Extension website](https://extensions.blender.org/add-ons/simple-gcode-importer/) or straight from Blender via Edit > Preferences > Get Extensions.